10. S3 classes#

 • y grouped/split by a combination of x1 and x2”,

-where y, x1, etc., are, for example, column names in some data frame.
+where y, x1, etc., are, for example, column names in a data frame.

 Example 10.26